 The voice professors and choral conductor teach all applied voice lessons, voice classes, workshops, and ensembles.

 There are a variety of opportunities for voice majors.
 Students participate in either the DePauw University Choir or DePauw Chamber Singers.
-Students may choose to audition for the fully-staged musical theatre and opera productions, participate in the opera and musical theatre scenes courses, and audition for the yearly concerto competition.
+Students may also choose to audition for the fully staged musical theatre and opera productions, participate in the opera and musical theatre scenes courses and audition for the yearly concerto competition.

-Master teachers are invited to campus to work with DePauw voice students in various instructional and performance settings..
-Recent clinicians include Jason Robert Brown, Nathan Gunn, Elly Ameling, Paulette Herbich, Leonard Hokanson, Stephen Salters, and Benita Valente.
+Each year, master teachers are invited to campus to work with DePauw voice students in a variety of instructional and performance settings.
+Recent clinicians include Jason Robert Brown, Laura Bell Bundy, Nathan Gunn, Thomas Hampson, Laurie Rubin, and Fredericka von Stade.

-There are opportunity for both international and domestic off-campus study.
-Locations recently selected include Vienna, Milan, Paris, London, Dresden, New York, Philadelphia, and Florence.
+There are a rich array of opportunities available to DePauw students for both international and domestic off-campus study.
+Locations recently selected include Vienna, Milan, Paris, London, Dresden, New York, Philadelphia and Florence.